-If it's your first time hosting or attending a Passover seder, keep this Passover guide handy before preparing a dish.
+If it's your first time having a Passover Seder, keep this Passover guide handy before you begin prep.
 While some foods, such as matzo and bitter herbs, are required eating on certain nights, others (including leavened bread) are forbidden.

 To make menu planning easy, here are some of TODAY Food's favorite Passover recipes.
-Even if you don't celebrate the holiday, these delicious dishes are also perfect for spring entertaining.
+Even if you don't celebrate the holiday, these delicious dishes are perfect for any spring evening.

-This mouthwatering brisket from David Kolotkin, Prime Hospitality Group's corporate chef, serves up to eight guests and is full of flavor.
-The carrots and onions get caramelized from the natural juices of the meat.
+Mouthwatering brisket from David Kolotkin, Prime Hospitality Group's corporate chef, serves up to eight people.
+The carrots and onions get caramelized from the meat's juices.

 "My grandmother, Bella, used to make a potted turkey dish with similar ingredients, which my mother later turned into a pot roast," Kolotkin said.
 "It's perfect for the holidays."

 This one-pot wonder by Food & Wine's Gail Simmons was inspired by her mother's traditional brisket recipe.
 She adds horseradish to give it a a special kick.
 Luckily for home cooks, this rich and rewarding dish only takes 15 minutes to prepare.